gkorpal/gkorpal.github.io/_reading/book-list.md

 * **An Introduction to Diophantine Equations** by *D. Andrica, I. Cucurezeanu, and T. Andreescu*: A really nice place to learn elementary methods for solving various types of Diophantine equations.
 * **The  Higher  Arithmetic** by *H.  Davenport*: It is written in prose form, many interesting things to learn.
 * **An Introduction to the Theory of Numbers** by *Ivan Niven, Herbert S. Zuckerman and Hugh L. Montgomery*: Covers all flavours of number theory in adequate detail.
 Requires some mathematical maturity.

+## Analytic Number Theory

+* **An Introduction to the Theory of Numbers** by *G. H. Hardy and E. M. Wright*: It is a classic textbook with lot of interesting stuff using elementary analytic methods.
+  * **Fourier Analysis: An Introduction** by *E. M. Stein and R. Shakarchi*: It is a good reference for "Weyl’s Equidistribution Theorem" (section 4.2) which is closely related to "Kronecker’s Theorem" (Diophantine approximation) discussed in Hardy & Wright's book (section 23.3, latest edition
 * **Diophantine Approximation** by *W. M. Schmidt*: Standard reference for the general theory.
 Also contains proofs of theorems belonging to "Geometry of Numbers."
   * **Topics in Number Theory (Volumes I and II)** by *W. J. LeVeque*: The best place to understand the proof of Roth's theorem and Delaunay-Nagell theorem (discussed in the volume 2 part).
 The volume 1 part can be used as an introduction to elementary number theory.

-## Analytic Number Theory

-* **An Introduction to the Theory of Numbers** by *G. H. Hardy and E. M. Wright*: It is a classic textbook with lot of interesting stuff using elementary analytic methods.
-  * **Fourier Analysis: An Introduction** by *E. M. Stein and R. Shakarchi*: It is a good reference for "Weyl’s Equidistribution Theorem" (section 4.2) which is closely related to "Kronecker’s Theorem" (Diophantine approximation) discussed in Hardy & Wright's book (section 23.3, latest edition).
 * **Making Transcendence Transparent** by *E.B.
 Burger and R. Tubbs*: Very nice introductory text for learning the techniques used in transcedental number theory.
 * **Multiplicative Number Theory** by *H. Davenport*: This is a tough book for introducing analytic number theory, but worth the hardwork since you get to prove Prime Number Theorem with a good estimate.
 However, anyone interested in analytic number theory must read the chapter 8 about Riemann's contribution (he wrote only one paper!).
   * **The  Theory  of  Functions** by *E. C. Titchmarsh*.
 A good reference for the complex analysis used by Davenport.
 Might also be worth looking at Titchmarsh's other book "The Theory of the Riemann Zeta-Function."